Lorenz5600/Actian.EFCore/README.md

 dotnet test
 ```

-When running tests the database server to be used is specified by the environment variable `EFCORE_TEST_CONNECTION_STRING`.
+When running tests the database server to be used is specified by the environment variable `ACTIAN_TEST_CONNECTION_STRING`.
 This variable should contain an Actian client connection string specifying:
 - The actian server
 - The port
 - The dabase user id